gaverhae/blog/content/md/posts/2025-08-10-tool-dependencies.md

 #### Adding a dependency

 If you know the name of the Nix package you want to add, you can just add it to the `buildInputs` list.
-If you don't know the name of the package, though, how do you find it?
-I personally use the [search.nixos.org] site, where you can search for packages either by approximate name, or by name of (one of) the executables the package provides.
+If you don't know the name of the package, you can use the [search.nixos.org] site, where you can search for packages either by approximate name, or by name of (one of) the executables the package provides.

 What if your dependency is not in the package registry at all?
 Well, at that point you have a choice to make.
 Either you delve into Nix a bit more, looking